arthur-jaouen/html2pdf-action/README.md

 # html2pdf-action

-Convert HTML documents to PDF using Puppeteer
+Github action to convert HTML documents to PDF using Puppeteer